-8.2 Implications of the Longer Cycle.

-Already we have explained the nature of the succession of higher viewpoints that characterize the development of mathematics and of empirical science.

-Now we must attend to the inverse phenomenon in which each successive viewpoint is less comprehensive than its predecessor.
-In each stage of the historical process, the facts are the social situation produced by the practical intelligence of the previous situation.
-Again, in each stage, practical intelligence is engaged in grasping the concrete intelligibility and the immediate potentialities immanent in the facts.
-Finally, at each stage of the process, the general bias of common sense involves the disregard of timely and fruitful ideas; and this disregard not only excludes their implementation but also deprives subsequent stages both of the further ideas, to which they would give rise, and of the correction that they and their retinue would bring to the ideas that are implemented.
+Implications of the Longer Cycle.
+Already we have explained the nature of the 382 succession of higher viewpoints that characterize the development of mathematics and of empirical science.
+Now we must attend to the inverse inverse phenomenon in which each successive viewpoint is less comprehensive than its predecessor.
+In each historical stage of the process, the facts are the social situation produced by the practical intelligence of the previous situation.
+Again, in each stage, practical intelligence is engaged in grasping the concrete incelligibility and potentialit the immediate Finally, potentialities immoment in the facts. $\mathbf{F}{\mathcal{A}} \neq \mathcal{V}{\mathcal{A}} \neq \mathcal{A}$, at each stage of the process, the general bias of common sense involves the disregard of timely and fruitful ideas; and this disregard not only excludes their implementation but also deprives subsequent stages both of the further ideas, to which they would give rise, and of the correction that they and their retinue would bring to the ideas that are implemented.
 Such is the basic scheme, and it has three consequences.

 In the first place, the social situation deteriorates cumulatively.
-For just as progress consists in realization of some ideas that leads to the realization of others until a whole coherent set is concretely operative, so the repeated exclusion of timely and fruitful ideas involves a cumulative departure from coherence.
-The Objective social situation possesses the intelligibility put into it by those that brought it about.
-But what is put in, less and less is some part of a coherent whole that will ask for its completion, and more and more it is some arbitrary fragment that can be rounded off only by giving up the attempt to complete the other arbitrary fragments that have preceded or will follow it.
-In this fashion social functions and enterprises begin to conflict; some atrophy and others grow like tumors; the objective situation becomes penetrated with anomalies; it loses its power to suggest new ideas and, once they are implemented, to respond with still further and better suggestions.
+For just as progress consists in the realization of some ideas that leads to the realization of others until a whole coherent set is concretely operative, souther sustained exclusion of some ideas so the repeated exclusion of timely and fruitful ideas involves a cumulative departure from coherence.
+The objective social situation possesses the intelligibility put into it by those that brought it about.
+But what is put in, less and less is some part of a coherent whole that will ask for its completion, and more and more it is some arbitrary fragment that can be rounded off only attachangemense by giving up the attempt to complete the other arbitrary fragments that have preceded or will follow it.
+In this fashion social functions and enterprises begin to conflict; some atrophy and others grow like tumors; the objective situation becomes penetrated with anomalies; it loses its power to suggest new ideas and, itenxtownespand once they are implemented, to respond with still further and better suggestion suggestions.
 The dynamic of progress is replaced by sluggishness and then by stagnation.
 In the limit, the only discernible intelligibility in the objective facts is an equilibrium of economic pressures and a balance of national powers.

 The second consequence is the mounting irrelevance of detached and disinterested intelligence.
-Culture retreats into an ivory tower.
+Substate Culture retreats into an ivory tower.
 Religion becomes an inward affair of the heart.
 Philosophy glitters like a gem with endless facets and no practical purpose.
-For man cannot serve two masters.
-If one is to be true to intellectual detachment and disinterestedness, to what can be intelligently grasped and reasonably affirmed, then one seems constrained to acknowledge that the busy world of practical affairs offers little scope to one's vocation.
-Intelligence (easily can link culture, religion, philosophy to the realm of concrete living only if the latter is intelligible.
+For me man can not serve two masters.
+If one is to be true to intellectual detachment and disinterestedness, to what can be intelligently grasped and reasonably affirmed, then one is constrained to acknowledge that the busy world of practical affairs offers ittle scope to one's as vocation.
+Intelligence can link culture, religion, philosophy to the realm of concrete living only if the latter is intelligible.
 But concrete living has become the function of a complex variable; like the real component of such a function, its intelligibility is only part of the whole.
-Already we have spoken of an empirical residue from which understanding always abstracts; but the general bias of common sense generates an incressingly significant residue that 1) is immament in the social facts, 2) is not intelligible, yet 3) cannot be abstracted from if one is to consider the facts as in fact they are.
+Already we have spoken of an empirical residue from which understanding always abstracts; Sensed general but the/bias of common sense generates an increasingly significant residue that 1) is immanent in the social facts, 2) is not intelligible, yet 3) cannot be abstracted from if one is to consider the facts as in fact they are.
 Let us name this residue the social surd.